Learning and development in nonprofit data and tech

 Choose amongst different learning and development opportunities for the right people at the right times.

-The pre-reading for this course will give us a shared language to talk about learning and development within organizations and get us thinking about different approaches and opportunities for learning in general and how to apply those lessons to this topic.
+The pre-reading for this course will give you the shared language to talk about learning and development within organizations.
+It will also get you thinking about different approaches and opportunities for learning in general and how to apply those insights to this topic.

-We’ll look at practices in the workplace, including sharing our own experiences.
-Then we’ll create a matrix to help decide on the most effective and enjoyable learning paths for individual learning styles across your organization.
+You’ll look at practices in the workplace, including experiences shared by others taking the course.
+Then you’ll create a matrix to help choose the most effective and enjoyable paths for individual learning styles across your organization.

 Emily Beth Hicks-RotellaNonprofit Data & Technology Strategist